chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

     href: "./img/Tour5/rhodes_shore_excursions_greece_mod_1__.jpg"
     alt: Rhodes Shore Excursions Greece
     position: following
-- text: The **Triantafyllou family**, owners of **Emery Wines**, first entered the beverage business in Rhodes in 1923 mainly as distillers.
+- text: "**EMERY WINERY** \n\nThe Triantafyllou family, owners of Emery Wines, first entered the beverage business in Rhodes in 1923 mainly as distillers.
 Exporting spirits worldwide, the company was one of the few of its kind to survive the second World War.
 In 1966 the company began making wine on a large scale.
 In 1974, a winery was constructed near the village of Embonas on Mount Atavyros, in the heart of the island's best growing region.
-Today Emery is one of Greece's oldest wine and and spirits producers and occupies a position high on the list of the country's largest wineries. **The name Emery originates from Emeric D'Amboise of French origin who was the Great Magistrate of Rhodes from 1503-1512.** **Free wine tasting for visitors is available and pictures of the ageing facilities.**
+Today Emery is one of Greece's oldest wine and and spirits producers and occupies a position high on the list of the country's largest wineries.
+The name Emery originates from Emeric D'Amboise of French origin who was the Great Magistrate of Rhodes from 1503-1512.
+Free wine tasting for visitors is available and pictures of the ageing facilities."
   gallery:
   - thumb: "./img/Tour5/rhodes_wine_tours_wineries_greece_1_thumb.jpg"
     href: "./img/Tour5/rhodes_wine_tours_wineries_greece_1.jpg"